haroldjose30/AJWeather/README.md

 Is an app that retrieves information from OpenWeather API, and list the daily weather forecast for the next five days for a specific city.

-Requirementes:
+Requirements:
- - Every day should be a section and every 3 hour forecast a cell within that section.
+ - Every day should be a section and every 3 hours forecast a cell within that section.
  - Sections must clearly show the date.
  - Cells must show the time and temperature